-myCode – improving care with young adults with cancer in the innovation team
+myCode – improving care together with young adults with cancer

 The teen years can be a difficult period for anyone.
-This challenge becomes considerably more difficult for young people who must also cope with a cancer diagnosis and the emotional, aesthetic and health-related side effects that accompany its treatment.
+This challenge becomes considerably more difficult for young people who at the same time mus cope with a cancer diagnosis and the emotional, aesthetic and health-related side effects that accompany its treatment.

 We see a need to recognize teenagers and young adults (15-29 years) with cancer as a special group:

 - 50 percent report psychiatric and psychosocial problems, including post-traumatic stress syndrome, anxiety and depression.

 - The disease also impedes opportunities for education, employment and self-sufficiency.

 - Research also shows that survival is worse compared with children and adults with the same disease.
 In certain groups, the difference is as high as 30 percent.
 There is a link here between inadequate understanding of – and therefore adherence to – the treatment.

 New technology and venues